Train: Types and terminology

-Trains can be sorted into types based on whether they haul passengers or freight (though mixed trains which haul both exist), by their weight (heavy rail for regular trains, light rail for lighter transit systems), by their speed, by their distance (short haul, long distance, transcontinental), and by what form of track they use.
+Trains can be sorted into types based on whether they haul passengers or freight (though mixed trains which haul both exist), by their weight (heavy rail for regular trains, light rail for lighter transit systems), by their speed (low speed and high speed), by their distance (short haul, long distance, transcontinental), and by what form of track they use.
 Conventional trains operate on two rails, but several other types of track systems are also in use around the world, such as monorail.

 Terminology

 The railway terminology that is used to describe a train varies between countries.
-The International Union of Railways seeks to provide standardised terminology across languages.
+The International Union of Railways seeks to provide standardized terminology across languages.
 The Association of American Railroads provides terminology for North America.
 Terms include: